SocketCluster/socketcluster-website/docs/consumables-and-consumers.md

 })();
 ```

-To fix this issue, you need to explicitly tell the Asyngular stream when to create the consumer/consumable.
+To fix this issue, you need to explicitly tell the SocketCluster stream when to create the consumer/consumable.
 This can be done using the `stream.createConsumable()` method like this:

 ```js
 // Back end.